 By Karen Politis Virk, M.S.

 Due to the escalating costs of bringing a drug to market, many pharmaceutical and biotech companies are outsourcing clinical research to emerging regions.
-One emerging country in particular that has expanded its clinical research sector is Russia.
-Over the past five years there has been exponential growth of clinical research outsourced to Russia – the number of Russian trials reportedly doubled between 2000 and 2006, while the number of patients participating in global clinical trials in Russia more than tripled during the same time period (1).
+In particular, Russian clinical trials are booming.
+Over the past five years there has been exponential growth of Russian clinical trials.
+The number of Russian trials reportedly doubled between 2000 and 2006, while the number of patients participating in global clinical trials in Russia more than tripled during the same time period (1).

 Despite the recent economic downturn, outsourcing trends in clinical research continue in Russia.
-In 2008, the number of clinical trials conducted in Russia increased by approximately 9% relative to 2007 (2).
+In 2008, the number of Russian clinical trials increased by approximately 9% relative to 2007 (2).
 One reason for this is that the government has taken significant steps to bring about healthcare reforms and provided incentives for Russian companies to development innovative drugs.
 Foreign companies are also increasingly considering Russia as a potential new drug market.
-But one of the most distinguishing factors propelling Russia’s growth is the country’s solid reputation in conducting quality clinical research.
+But one of the most distinguishing factors propelling Russian clinical trials is the country’s solid reputation in conducting quality clinical research.

-Continued growth in clinical research can be largely attributed to a good overall clinical research environment in the country.
+Continued growth in Russian clinical trials can be largely attributed to a good overall clinical research environment in the country.
 Russia’s highly successful patient recruitment rates are a result of several factors including the country’s large, primarily treatment-naïve population (over 140 million) and a centralized healthcare system.
-In addition, clinical research in Russia encompasses several therapeutic areas and is facilitated by highly-specialized medical centers set up by the previous political system.
+In addition, Russian clinical trials encompass several therapeutic areas and is facilitated by highly-specialized medical centers set up by the previous political system.
 Although there is a wide spectrum of diseases undergoing research, the most prominent areas in Russia include oncology, cardiology, respiratory diseases, endocrine diseases, infectious diseases, and diseases of the nervous system.
 With a growing incidence of diabetes-Russia reportedly has the third highest incidence of diabetes in the world- there is a corresponding increase in the number of clinical studies involving diabetes patients (3).

 Moreover, this increase is not accompanied by an increase in the number of investigators at these sites (7).
 According to one study conducted by